mengxihe/Landing-page/README.md

 # Landing-page
-First landing page built with html and css.
+Made a landing page built with html and css.